History

 Key Stage 5, Deputy Headteacher: Ms Gordon

-Key Stage 3 to Key Stage 5: Ms Henderson
+Key Stage 3 to Key Stage 5: Miss Han

-Key Stage 3 to Key Stage 4: Miss Han
+Key Stage 3 to Key Stage 5: Ms Espie

 The objectives of the History Department are based on a profound shared belief in the importance of History, both as an academic discipline within the school curriculum and as an important foundation stone for leading an intelligent life beyond the school gates.